Moniter123/build-cdn/_posts/2018-01-25-stop-using-php-sessions.md

 @enduml
 {% endplantuml %}</figure>

-Now, the cookie in this context is not a fancy christmas edibe, but a tiny piece of information stored in the browser.
+Now, the cookie in this context is not a fancy Christmas treat, but a tiny piece of information stored in the browser.
 Once set, the browser sends this tiny piece of information to the server that originally set it.

 As you may notice, this gives us an excellent vehicle to identify the user.
 Now, we don't just *trust* the data in the